History of Joey Logano in Timeline

 September 5, 2008: First Sprint Cup Practice

-On September 5, 2008, Joey Logano made his first appearance in a Sprint Cup car at Richmond International Raceway during practice for the Chevy Rock & Roll 400.
-He failed to qualify for the race due to qualifying being rained out.
+On September 5, 2008, Joey Logano made his first appearance in a Sprint Cup car at Richmond International Raceway during practice for the Chevy Rock & Roll 400, but he did not qualify for the race due to a rainout.

-On September 14, 2008, Joey Logano made his official debut in the Sprint Cup Series at the Sylvania 300 at New Hampshire, becoming the first NASCAR driver born in the 1990s to run a Cup Series event.
+On September 14, 2008, Joey Logano made his official debut at the 2008 Sylvania 300 at New Hampshire, becoming the first NASCAR driver born in the 1990s to run a Cup Series event.

 2008: Youngest Nationwide Series Winner

-In 2008, Joey Logano became the youngest driver to win a NASCAR Nationwide Series race at 18 years, 21 days old at the Meijer 300 at Kentucky Speedway, surpassing Casey Atwood's previous record.
+In 2008, Joey Logano became the youngest driver to win a Nationwide Series race at 18 years, 21 days old at the Meijer 300 at Kentucky Speedway.

 2008: Nationwide Series Debut